kaloz/mwlwifi/README.md

           * Either add this option to ```radio0``` and ```radio1``` section  in the  ```/etc/config/wireless``` as ```option country 'FR'```
           * Or via ```LUCI``` at ```/cgi-bin/luci/admin/network/wireless```, click both wireless interfaces with ```EDIT``` and the country settings is in the ```Advanced Settings``` tab, where you can set it.

-    The best way is let mwlwifi set country code for you in the US version.
+    The best way is let mwlwifi set country code for you in the US version router.

     #### Note